sFlow

 sFlow has the following network traffic monitoring characteristics:

-- sFlow agents, embedded on network equipment, that monitor traffic and generate data.
+• sFlow agents, embedded on network equipment monitoring traffic and generating data.

 Arista switches include an sFlow agent that monitors ingress data through all Ethernet interfaces.